U.S. Supreme Court tosses ruling against Merck on Fosamax osteoporosis drug

-WASHINGTON (Reuters) - The U.S. Supreme Court on Monday threw out a lower court ruling that had revived hundreds of lawsuits accusing Merck & Co of failing to properly warn patients of debilitating thigh-bone fractures as a result of taking its osteoporosis drug Fosamax.
+WASHINGTON (Reuters) - The U.S. Supreme Court on Monday handed a victory to Merck & Co - at least for now - by throwing out a lower court ruling that had revived hundreds of lawsuits accusing the company of failing to properly warn patients of debilitating thigh-bone fractures from taking its osteoporosis drug Fosamax.

 Fosamax helps prevent and treat osteoporosis, a condition that can lead to bone fractures, in women who have gone through menopause.
 But it may increase the risk of fractures in the thigh bone or just below the hip joint, often requiring surgical intervention.